jenna-jordan/jenna-jordan.github.io/_pages/books.md

 "21 Lessons for the 21st Century" by Yuval Noah Harari :    By the author of "Sapiens" and "Homo Deus," this book is a set of 21 essays about the most important issues facing humanity today.
 One of these essays is about how science fiction is today's most important artistic genre!

-"Thinking, Fast and Slow" by Daniel Kahneman
-:     This book focuses on how we think - and why that is important to everyday decision making.
-Kahneman explains that our brain has 2 systems for thinking: System 1 (fast, intuitive, emotional) and System 2 (slower, deliberative, logical), and each has their advantages and disadvantages.
-By learning when we use each system and what their faults and biases are, we can make better decisions and guard against bad judgements.

 ## Recommended Fiction